 Disorders that are common among adolescent girls include

+About 1 in 4 adolescents lives with a chronic medical condition such as asthma, diabetes, or inflammatory bowel disease.
 Although not common, cancers such as leukemia, lymphoma, bone cancers, and brain tumors also occur.

 Children who have many different symptoms that are not clearly the result of a specific disorder are usually also evaluated for psychosocial problems.